Apple Maps: 2016–present

+Apple Maps allows integration with a car's multi-media system through CarPlay.

-Taiwan (Republic of China) was classified as a province of the People's Republic of China in the application in 2013; searches for "Taiwan" were changed automatically to "China Taiwan province" in Simplified Chinese, prompting the Ministry of Foreign Affairs to demand a correction from Apple.
+Taiwan (Republic of China) was classified as a province of the People's Republic of China in the application in 2013; searches for "Taiwan" were changed automatically to "China Taiwan province" in Simplified Chinese, prompting the Taiwan Ministry of Foreign Affairs to demand a correction from Apple.

 Controversies

 China

-Apple has also received criticism regarding its map concerning the greater China region.
+Apple has received criticism regarding its map concerning the greater China region.
 Apple uses Chinese map suppliers for map display within China and uses TomTom and local map suppliers for Taiwan and Hong Kong.
 If the phone is located within mainland China, it can result in all geotagged photos taken in Hong Kong, Macau, Taiwan, Arunachal Pradesh, or the disputed South China Sea islands being applied with an incorrect location, or displaying the area as part of China.
 There are some English language issues with the Chinese pinyin transliterations of the Chinese names in Taiwan and Hong Kong.
 Photos taken in Taipei or Itanagar will display the location respectively as "Taiwan Province, China" or "Tibet Autonomous Region, China".
 Additionally, Apple in China has agreed to manipulate Apple Maps to support China in the Senkaku Islands dispute by making Chinese-claimed islands appear larger than they actually are, as part of a business deal that was personally negotiated by Apple CEO Tim Cook.

+South Korea

+Apple Maps has limited functionality in South Korea due to restrictions on geographic data in South Korea.

 Ukraine

 Apple's compliance with local laws has been criticized.
 For example, Apple labels Crimea as part of Russia in Apple Maps, specifically for users who were accessing the app with a Crimean IP address.
-Users in the rest of the world are showed Crimea as belonging to Ukraine.
+Users in the rest of the world are shown Crimea as belonging to Ukraine.

-In response to the 2022 Russian invasion of Ukraine, Apple suspended its business operations in Russia.
+In response to the Russian invasion of Ukraine, Apple suspended its business operations in Russia.
 As a safety precaution to those in Ukraine, Apple had also disabled live traffic and other features in Maps.

+United States

+Apple's response to the Gulf of Mexico–America naming dispute was to relabel the Gulf of Mexico to "Gulf of America" due to the signing of Executive Order 14172 by President Trump.